AliKhadivi/palm-migrate/README.md

 `python main.py --targetlang nodejs`

-4. (Optional) If you'd like GPT-Migrate to validate the unit tests it creates against your app before it tests the migrated app with them, please have your existing app exposed and use the `--sourceport` flag.
+4. (Optional) If you'd like Palm-Migrate to validate the unit tests it creates against your app before it tests the migrated app with them, please have your existing app exposed and use the `--sourceport` flag.
 For executing this against the benchmark, open a separate terminal, navigate to the `benchmarks/language-pair/source` directory, and run `python app.py` after installing the requirements.
 It will expose on port 5000.
 Use this with the `--sourceport` flag.

 By default, this script will execute the flask-nodejs benchmark.
 You can specify the language, source directory, and many other things using the options guide below.

 ## 💡 Options

-You can customize the behavior of GPT-Migrate by passing the following options to the `main.py` script:
+You can customize the behavior of Palm-Migrate by passing the following options to the `main.py` script:

 - `--model`: The Large Language Model to be used.
 Default is `"gpt-4-32k"`.